All people deserve a nurturing home

 How we work

-SHCLA is a community land trust that acquires homes in Alameda County and master leases them to adult residential facility operators; SHCLA also acquires homes in Alameda County and creates collectively owned cooperatives/condos for parents of adult children with mental health challenges
+SHCLA is a community land trust that acquires homes in Alameda County and master leases them to adult residential facility operators; SHCLA also acquires homes in Alameda County and creates collectively owned cooperatives/condos for parents of adult children with mental health challenges; both of our models serve residents with serious mental health illnesses.

 1